SwiftyJax/foxhole-stockpiles/foxhole_stockpiles/commands/candidate_inspector/README.md

 - Verify faction and category filters aren't too restrictive

 **Icon matching returns no results**
-- Lower the confidence threshold with `--confidence 0.5`
+- Check the top matches with `--top 10` to see what candidates were found
 - Enable verbose logging to see matching details
 - Verify the icon file format and quality